A LOVELY LABOR DAY FORECAST

 Your First Alert Weather Forecast:

-Our Labor Day is starting off with some patchy low clouds across eastern Wisconsin.
-There’s also some areas of fog across the Northwoods.
-However, skies will brighten up as the morning wears on thanks to high pressure in the northern Great Lakes.
-Look for mostly sunny skies through the midday and afternoon.
+Labor Day started off with patchy low clouds across eastern Wisconsin.
+However, skies have brightened up thanks to high pressure in the northern Great Lakes.
+Look for mostly sunny skies through the afternoon.
 It’s going to be a seasonable and comfortable day with high temperatures in the low to mid 70s.
 Cooler upper 60s are more likely by the lakeshore, with an onshore northeast breeze.

 That wind has been keeping the humidity low through the holiday weekend.
 However, over the next few days, our dew points will be creeping back up into the 60s.
 Not only will it feel more humid through the midweek, but it will be a warmer stretch too, with highs rising into the 80s.